 After a 30 minute chill and 15 minute bake, the cookies are ready to nom.
 They keep beautifully for up to 10 days.
 You can also chill the dough and bake up fresh cookies when the craving strikes.

-These cookies are simple to make, and they keep like a dream for over a week.
+These peanut butter cookies are simple to make, and they keep like a dream for over a week.
 I love adding chocolate chunks and topping them with flaky salt for a chocolate peanut butter cup vibe.

 Here's what I love about them: